goshiphq/goship-cms/content/articles/ltl-freight-shipping.md

 Apart from cross-country shipping, GoShip provides shipping to and from [Canada](https://www.goship.com/shipping-services/international-shipping).
 If needed, we can help you with a customs broker.
 A professional broker will help you with all the documents, customs clearance, and more.

-## What LTL freight services do we provide?
+## What LTL Freight Services Do We Provide?

-* Liftgate pickup.
+* **Liftgate pickup**.
 The liftgate is a piece of special equipment at the rear of the truck used to simplify loading and unloading.
 If you need assistance in loading your freight, consider choosing this option.
 A liftgate is used for almost every residential delivery, but make sure to discuss it before scheduling a shipment, since it is considered an extra service.
-* Inside-delivery.
+* **Inside-delivery**.
 [Inside delivery](https://www.goship.com/posts/what-is-inside-delivery) is when your freight is delivered right to the door of your facility or residence.
 There are two main types of inside delivery: residential and commercial.
 If you don't request inside delivery, the driver will just leave the shipment at the exact same place where it was unloaded from the truck.
-* Protection from freezing.
-With GoShip.com, you can choose refrigerated equipment if your shipments require temperature control.
+* **Temperature-controlled shipping**.
+With GoShip, you can choose refrigerated equipment if your shipments require temperature control.
-* Delivery appointment.
-A delivery appointment is the agreed time and date of freight arrival between the receiver and the carrier.
-This option should be considered when you ship to a warehouse or facility that has strict delivery schedules.
-* Limited access shipping.
+* **Limited access shipping**.
 The limited access category actually covers a substantial [number of locations](https://www.goship.com/posts/limited-access-shipping-location) like private houses, schools, churches, etc. It is important to define if your delivery access is considered remote by the carrier.
-* Freight insurance options.
+* **Freight insurance options**.
 Often, carrier liability is not enough to guarantee a shipment's safety and cover the value in case of damage.
-GoShip.com wants to secure our customers and offers full-coverage freight insurance options.
+GoShip wants to secure our customers and offers full-coverage freight insurance options.
-* Shipping to and from Canada.
-Apart from cross-country shipping, we also provide shipping to and from Canada.
-If needed, GoShip.com can assign a professional customs broker that will help you with all the required documentation and customs clearance.
+* **International shipping.** Apart from cross-country shipping, we also provide shipping to and from Canada.
+If needed, GoShip can assign a professional customs broker that will help you with all the required documentation and customs clearance.